 Throughout the movie, Helena (Bill’s daughter) is shown to be groomed to be another Alice.
 There are also some cues linking Helena to Domino.
-For instance, there’s a stroller in front of Domino’s apartment and, at the end in the movie, in the toy store, Helena is very interested by a stroller and shows it to her mother.
+For instance, there’s a stroller in front of Domino’s apartment and, at the end in the movie, in the toy store, Helena is very interested in a stroller and shows it to her mother.

-There is also something strange about the scene above: the two men behind Helena happened to be at Ziegler’s party at the very beginning of the movie.
+There is also something strange about the scene above: The two men behind Helena happened to be at Ziegler’s party at the very beginning of the movie.

 Why are these two men in the store, looking at toys?
 Is New York City such a small town?
 Was Kubrick lacking extras to appear in that scene?
 Unlikely.
 Could it be that they’re part of the secret society that’s been following Bill and his family?
 Strange fact: When the men walk away and disappear from the shot, Helena appears to follow them … and we don’t see her for the rest of the movie.
 The camera indeed zooms onto Alice and Bill, who are completely absorbed with themselves.
 Is this a VERY subtle way of saying that their daughter will be sucked in by the Beta slave system of the secret society?
 Another enigma.

 Stanley Kubrick’s works are never strictly about love or relationships.
 The meticulous symbolism and the imagery of all of his works often communicate another dimension of meaning–one that transcends the personal to become a commentary on our epoch and civilization.
-And, in this transitional period between the end of 20th century and the beginning of the 21th century, Kubrick told the story of a confused man who wanders around, desperately looking for a way to satisfy his primal urges.
-Kubrick told the story of a society that is completely debased and corrupted by hidden forces, where humanity’s most primal urge–procreation–has been cheapened, fetishized, perverted, and exploited to a point that it has lost all of its beauty.
+And, in this transitional period between the end of 20th century and the beginning of the 21st century, Kubrick told the story of a confused man who wanders around, desperately looking for a way to satisfy his primal urges.
+Kubrick told the story of a society that is completely debased and corrupted by hidden forces, where humanity’s most primal urge–procreation–has been cheapened, fetishized, perverted and exploited to a point that it has lost all of its beauty.
 At the top of this world is a secret society that revels in this context, and thrives on it.
 Kubrick’s outlook on the issue was definitely not idealistic nor very optimistic.

 His grim tale focuses on a single man, Bill, who is looking for an undefined something.
 Even if he appears to have everything, there is something missing in his life.
 Something visceral and fundamental that is never put into words, but that is quite palpable.
 Bill cannot be complete if he is not at peace with the opposite of him: the feminine principle.
-Bill’s quest, therefore, follows the esoteric principle of uniting two opposite forces into one.
+Bill’s quest, therefore, follows the esoteric principle of uniting two opposing forces into one.
 As suggested by the last lines of the movie, Bill will ultimately “be one” and get physical with his wife.
 After that, the alchemical process and the Tantric ritual would be complete.
-However, as Kubrick somehow communicates in the final scene, even if these two extremely self-absorbed, egoistical and superficial people believe they’ve reached a some kind of epiphany, what does it really change?
+However, as Kubrick somehow communicates in the final scene, even if these two extremely self-absorbed, egotistical and superficial people believe they’ve reached some kind of epiphany, what does it really change?
 Our civilization as a whole still has its eyes wide shut … and those were Kubrick’s last cinematographic words.